-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 You just have to know how.

-What strategies do you use to overcome writer’s block?
+What strategies or writing tools do you use to overcome writer's block?
 Let us know in the comments.

 PRACTICE